canonical/charmed-kubeflow-uats/README.md

 ### NVIDIA GPU UAT

 #### Run NVIDIA GPU UAT from inside a notebook
-In order to run the NVIDIA GPU UAT from inside a notebook, follow the same steps described in the [From inside a notebook](#running-inside-a-notebook) section above.
-However, make sure to follow the prerequisites if needed.

 ##### Prerequisites
 If a [taint](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) is used to prevent scheduling unintended workload to GPU nodes, a toleration is needed in order to enable GPU tests to schedule workloads.
 To ensure that pods created by GPU tests have the proper toleration: